Associate Professor Catherine Butler

 ESRC ‘Flooding as a Form of Risk: An Examination of Knowledge in Practice’ (with Adam, B. and Welsh, I.) Doctoral Studentship Oct 2003 – Oct 2006 PTA-030-2002-00281 £37000

 Publications by year

 External Engagement and Impact

-Her work on public engagement with energy system transformation which was launched in July 2013 attracted media coverage in The Guardian, The Independent, The Daily Mail, The Telegraph, BBC news online, the Today programme, Reuters, E&T, Sky News, and several other news outlets, blogs, and commentaries.
+Her work has attracted media coverage in several news outlets including: The Guardian, The Independent, The Daily Mail, The Telegraph, BBC news online, the Today programme, Reuters, E&T, and Sky News.

 My teaching interests are in the social and political dimensions of environmental sustainability, research methods, and social theory.
 I convene GEO1310 Geographies of Environment and Sustainability, GEO2131 Nature, Development and Justice, and GEOM145 Theory for Sustainable Transitions.
 I am passionate about interdisciplinary research-led teaching that supports the development of abilities for independent learning and innovative thinking about social geographical issues.